-We have audited the financial statements of Proton Motor Power Systems plc (the 'parent company') and its subsidiaries (the 'Group') for the year ended 31 December 2019 which comprise the Consolidated income statement, Consolidated statement of comprehensive income, Group and Company balance sheets, Group and Company statements of changes in equity, Group and Company statements of cash flows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of Proton Motor Power Systems plc (the 'parent company') and its subsidiaries (the 'Group') for the year ended 31 December 2021 which comprise the Consolidated income statement, Consolidated statement of comprehensive income, Group and Company balance sheets, Group and Company statements of changes in equity, Group and Company statements of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.